by Sandy Kirby Quandt

 One of the questions which the writer of the lesson asked was this.
 “What factors could contribute to good people remaining silent?”

-While I do not have answers, I pray the question makes each of us think.
+I pray the question makes each of us think.

 Leave a comment below to share your thoughts on the subject.
 If you think others would appreciate reading this, please share it through the social media buttons.